TheM1ddleM1n/LinuxChromeOS/README.md

 ## 🐍 Bonus Tip: Learn Python!

-> **Python** is one of the easiest and most beginner-friendly programming languages to start with — perfect for practicing on ChromeOS Linux!
+> **Python** is one of the easiest and most beginner-friendly programming languages to start with — perfect for practicing on Linux!

 Try it out:
 ```bash